omeka/classic-enduser/docs/Technical/ImportExport.md

 ### Import from a spreadsheet

-Omeka S can take data in any spreadsheet (tabular) form, whether a CSV, an Excel file, or an ODS.
+Omeka Classic can take data in any spreadsheet (tabular) form, whether a CSV, an Excel file, or an ODS.
 Use the [CSV Import plugin](../Plugins/CSVImport.md) to add items and media to your Omeka Classic site from a spreadsheet.
 This includes data exported from many different databases and platforms.
 Export the data from your source platform into a spreadsheet.
 This may require some modification or cleanup of the data before importing into Omeka Classic.

 You cannot create collections en masse using CSV Import.